Brussels Sprouts with Lardons

 Why the blanch-then-sauté method matters

 The technique behind this brussels sprouts with lardons recipe is one of the most useful in French home cooking, and once you understand it, you’ll use it constantly.
-Green beans, broccoli, asparagus.
+You’ll do it with green beans, broccoli and asparagus too.
 The principle is always the same: boiling water removes bitterness and cooks the vegetable through, the hot pan adds flavour and texture.
 The two steps together give you something that neither alone can deliver.

-One thing worth knowing: Brussels sprouts are at their best in late autumn and winter, after the first frost.
+It’s worth knowing that Brussels sprouts are at their best in late autumn and winter, after the first frost.
 Cold temperatures convert some of the starches in the sprout to sugars, which gives them a slightly sweeter, nuttier flavour.
 If you’re buying them and they’re available on the stalk, buy them on the stalk.
 They stay fresh longer and tend to have better flavour than pre-packed bags.

 The Dijon connection